Travel Guide to Targovishte Bulgaria

 Archaeologists have found remnants of artifacts that suggest Targovishte was occupied as early as five B.C.
 Remains of a Thracian settlement are located in the area and date back to late five B.C. and early four B.C.
 The next step in history takes researchers forward to the fifth century thanks to the remains of a Roman fortress.
 A fortress dating back to the sixth century offers proof that the Byzantine armies were based in the area.

 There is no official documentation, however, until 1573, when Targovishte is listed as Eski Dzhumaya in Ottoman tax ledgers.
-Additional proof appears in 1658 when the city became an administrative area for local military and held one of Europeâ€™s most famous handcrafted product fairs.
+The additional proof appears in 1658 when the city became an administrative area for local military and held one of Europeâ€™s most famous handcrafted product fairs.
 It was during this fair that people from Asia, Russia, England, Germany, and Austria all came to town to sell their wares.

 During the Revival, it remained a hot area for craft fairs.
 The city thrived until the late 1800s when the Liberation began.
 Bulgarian troops fought endlessly to keep control of their area and met with success in 1878.
-The town continued to prosper and commercial industry began moving into the area.
-It was not until 1934 that the town earned its final name - Targovishte.
+The town continued to prosper and the commercial industry began moving into the area.
+It was not until 1934 that the town earned its final name – Targovishte.
 Two decades later, Targovishte became the capital city of the Targovishte province.

 Targovishte has two main theatres.
 The Open-Air Drama Theatre holds over 500 people.
 The Puppet Theatre offers 125 seats.
 Many Bulgarian artists take part in the wide array of shows held throughout the year.
 A local brass band and a women’s choir both hold regular performances.